Ugui (portrait): History

-Nakagusiku-udun to find that the palace had burned to the ground and that all the boxes they had hidden were empty.
+Nakagusuku-udun to find that the palace had burned to the ground and that all the boxes they had hidden were empty.
 Maehira thought that these ugui most likely survived and were carried off.

-These lost antiquities included the royal crowns, Umuru usoosi(Omoro Sōshi), ugui, and others.
-Umoru Usoosi was discovered in the United States a few years later, and returned to Okinawa in 1953; other antiquities were still not found.
-Since 2000, these lost 11 artifacts, including tamancaabui (crowns), umantun(皮弁服, hibenfuku, ceremonial vestments worn by Ryukyuan kings), and ugui, were listed on the FBI National Stolen Art File.
+These lost antiquities included the royal crowns, Omoro Sōshi, ugui, and others.
+Omoro Sōshi was discovered in the United States a few years later, and returned to Okinawa in 1953; other antiquities were still not found.
+Since 2000, these lost 11 artifacts, including crowns, hibenfuku (皮弁服, ceremonial vestments worn by Ryukyuan kings), and ugui, were listed on the FBI National Stolen Art File.

-In March 2024, the portraits of Shoo Chii(Shō Kei) and Shoo Iku(Shō Iku), along with twenty other cultural artifacts, were discovered in the United States and returned to Okinawa Prefecture.
+In March 2024, the portraits of Shō Kei and Shō Iku, along with twenty other cultural artifacts, were discovered in the United States and returned to Okinawa Prefecture.